 - Significant Opportunities Register: Paper, Pulp and Wood Product Manufacturing (Opens in a new window)

 This register records significant opportunities which were identified by paper, pulp and wood product manufacturers registered with the Energy Efficiency Opportunities (EEO) program.
-Every year, companies involved in the program publically reported the number of cost effective opportunities they identified with a four year payback or less.
+Every year, companies involved in the program publicly reported the number of cost effective opportunities they identified with a four year payback or less.
 This reporting included providing descriptions of three significant opportunities which were identified as part of their energy efficiency assessments.

 - Pulp and Paper Manufacturing Resource Productivity 2010 (Opens in a new window)